filterpaper/filterpaper.github.io/prng.md

 	return s;
 }
 ```
-It is a modified XORshift using two 8-bit variables and its small code base is 220 bytes smaller than `rand()`.
-The output fails all PractRand's test and there are visual patterns to its bitmap output:
+It is a modified XORshift using two 8-bit state and is the smallest code base.
+However output fails all PractRand's test and one can observe vertical patterns on the bitmap outpu:

 ![tzarc_prng](images/tzarc_prng.bmp)